 CANNES France Although U.S. participation was down for this year's MIDEM, held here Jan.
 26-30, many U.S. labels say business was conducted at a brisker pace than ever before.
-(For more on the scene at Cannes, see all surveyed express satisfaction with the meet and say they will probably equal or expand their involvement in next year's MIDEM.
+(For more on the scene weakened dollar making travel to France less attractive than it has been in recent years.